-- Storage space is reasonable with a minimum of a four (4) foot clothes closet per person in each bedroom and at least three (3) of the following: an entry coat closet, linen closet, utility closet, or additional storage for storing seasonal or bulky items.
-Closets intended for appliances (i.e. washer/dryer, HVAC) cannot be included as storage space. - A half bath is provided on the living/dining/kitchen level in layouts with more than one (1) story, and the bath is visitable.
+- Storage Closet space is reasonable with a minimum of a four (4) foot clothes closet per person in each bedroom and at least three (3) of the following: an entry coat closet, linen closet, or utility closet, or additional storage for storing seasonal or bulky items.
+Closets intended for appliances (i.e. washer/dryer, HVAC) and kitchen pantry cannot be included as storage space. - Secure individual bulk storage is provided either in the unit or on site that is a minimum of three (3) feet by five (5) feet in size. - A half bath is provided on the living/dining/kitchen level in layouts with more than one (1) story, and the bath is visitable.
 For single-story units, at least one (1) bath is visitable. - The interior doors are panel and hardware is of grade two (2) or better quality hardware with lever handles. - Ceiling fans are provided in all bedrooms and at least one (1) living area. - The project is not located in an area with nearby land uses that are inconsistent with residential activities. - Floor coverings are quality long lasting products.
 Hard finish flooring must be products with a verifiable ten (10) year or longer warranty. - For family projects, the cabinetry is plywood box construction, the doors are plywood or solid wood, and finishes and hardware are durable. - Bathroom floors are sheet goods with a ten (10) year minimum warranty or ceramic tile with sealed grout. - Tub/shower surrounds are ceramic tile with cementitious backer board or backer board supported by the Tile Council of North America (TCNA) installation or better than builder grade quality fiberglass surrounds. - Building exterior is at least 75% masonry or other highly durable materials such as cement fiber siding, stucco or stone. (worth 2 points)